GSA/ficam-pacs/pages/pacs_auth_mech.md

 | **Limited**   | 2 |
 | **Exclusion**   | 3 |<br>

-4. **Authentication Mechanism Assignment.**  Once you know how many authentication factors are required for a security area, you can determine the appropriate authentication mechanisms.
-SP 800-116 describes available authentication mechanisms and provides guidance on how they can be applied.
-But you can choose to deviate from the NIST SP800-116 recommended authentication mechanisms and select solutions that fit your particular agency’s needs.
+**4. Authentication Mechanism Assignment.**  Once you know how many authentication factors are required for a security area, you can determine the appropriate authentication mechanisms.
+NIST SP 800-116 describes available authentication mechanisms and provides guidance on how they can be applied.
+But you can choose to deviate from the NIST SP 800-116 recommended authentication mechanisms and select solutions that fit your particular agency’s needs.

 ### What Authentication Mechanisms Are Available?

 PIV and PIV-I cards are provisioned (encoded) with both identifiers and cryptographic data objects that can be used to support authentication.
 Identifiers can include a Federal Agency Smart Credential Number (FASC-N) and Global Unique ID (GUID); data objects can be public and private keys or digital certificates.
-FIPS 201 and SP800-116 list the following electronic authentication methods using the PIV card:
+FIPS 201 and NIST SP 800-116 list the following electronic authentication methods using the PIV card:

 * PKI authentication using the PIV Authentication Certificate (PKI-AUTH)
 * PKI authentication using the Card Authentication Certificate (PKI-CAK)